Ambuttu Imbuttu Embuttu

 Ambuttu Imbuttu Embuttu is a 2005 Indian Tamil-language comedy film directed by Ashok Kashyap.
 The film stars himself, Ashwini, Mohana, Tejaswini Prakash and Crane Manohar.
 It was released on 1 November 2005.
-The film was a remake of the Kannada film Ulta Palta (1997), which itself was based on William Shakespeare's play The Comedy of Errors.
+The film was a remake of the Kannada film Ulta Palta (1997), which itself is a remake of Bengali film Bhranti Bilas (1963).

 Plot

 In Palakkad, Thirupathi (Ashok Kashyap) completed his studies and graduated in MBA.
 Thirupathi lives a wealthy lifestyle with his loyal servant Pazhani (Crane Manohar), his aunt Vijaya (Vinaya Prasad) and his two cousins: Vaani (Ashwini) and Abhirami (Tejaswini Prakash).
 Vijaya wants Thirupathi to take charge of their export company.
 So Thirupathi becomes the new managing director of the company.
 His cousin Vaani and his employee Mohana (Mohana) are in love with him.
 While in Coimbatore, Thirupathi and Pazhani (look-alikes with the same names) are petty thieves.
 The pair stumbles upon a bag containing a few lakhs of rupees and escapes to Palakkad.
 The complications that arise due to the mistaken identities, and the havoc it creates in the life of the foursome, forms the rest of the story.